 ASDEC courses are open to the general public.
 Some courses have prerequisites as indicated in the Courses page.
 Details on Payments can be found on the Payment page.

 Please sign up for a referral to an available Academic Therapist.
-ASDEC will refer families to our Academic Therapists in mid-to late July.
+ASDEC will refer families to our Academic Therapists.
+Most of our therapists have openings during the school day which is the optimal time for instruction.
 You will receive an email from us when we find an Academic Therapist with an opening.

 Please note that ASDEC Academic Therapists work with students one-to-one a minimum of three times per week.
 Academic Therapists may work with your child at a school, library, or home office.